andrewt0301/hse-acos-course/docs/part1ca/03_CPU/lecture.md

 1. Write a program that inputs integer value `x`, sets its 3-rd bit, resets its 6-th bit, and prints the result.
 Use the binary format for printing.

+1. Write a program that inputs two integer values `x` and `y` and perform their signed and unsigned comparison (using the `slt` and `sltu` instructions).

 1. Write a program that inputs two integer values `x` and `y`, swaps them with the _XOR_ operation, and outputs them back.

+1. Modify the add program to check whether an integer overflow has occured in the addition instruction.
+   Print '0' if no, and '1' if yes.

 1. Write a program that performs the following bit tricks: